-Since the Americans exploded an atomic bomb in the New Mexico desert at Alamogordo on July 16 1945, over
+Since the Americans exploded an atomic bomb in the New Mexico desert at Alamogordo on July 16 1945, nearly

 nuclear devices have been detonated by nine different countries: